Michele Uva

 In 2009, Uva returned to football joining FIGC (Italian Football Association), initially as a Project Manager for the UEFA EURO 2016 Bid and then as Chief Development Officer.
-The department he established covered the following areas: Social Responsibility, Research, Fundraising, Management Development, Stadiums’ Safety and Security, International Partnerships, Cultural Promotion and Special Projects.
+The department he established covered the following areas: Social Responsibility, Research, Fundraising, Management Development, Stadiums' Safety and Security, International Partnerships, Cultural Promotion and Special Projects.

-During his first spell at FIGC, Uva started his collaboration with UEFA (Uefa Delegate, Stadia Management Expert, member of the working group on “NA financial benchmarking tool”) and FIFA (Instructor and Match Officer).
+During his first spell at FIGC, Uva started his collaboration with UEFA (Uefa Delegate, Stadia Management Expert, member of the working group on "NA financial benchmarking tool") and FIFA (Instructor and Match Officer).

 In 2013, Uva was appointed as CEO of Italian Olympic Committee CONI SpA the operative company managing all Italian National Olympic Committee's assets, activities and administrative tasks, including the Human Resources.
 He was in charge with the Italian team expedition at the Sochi Winter Olympic Games.

 Uva was strongly linked to AC Milan following a turnover at the club; these rumours were initially dismissed by the head of the Italian National Olympic Committee, Giovanni Malagò.
 Uva subsequently confirmed that he had been on the verge of joining the club.

 Uva eventually left CONI in September 2014, returning to FIGC as chief executive officer.
 He led the Federation under the turbulent days following Italy's World Cup qualifier elimination against Sweden and the resignation of President Carlo Tavecchio and has been confirmed in his role by Giovanni Malagò following the Federation's commissionership by CONI.

 In the summer 2018, following AC Milan's change of ownership, with the American investment fund Elliott taking over Chinese investor Li Yonghong, Uva was once again linked to the club.
 Uva emerged as a candidate for the CEO.
 As reported by Sky, despite being honoured by this offer, Uva turned down the position in order to continue his mandate as FIGC chief executive officer and UEFA vice-president.
 During a personal interview with UEFA Direct Magazine, Uva had previously revealed to be an admirer of Arrigo Sacchi's Milan side.

 UEFA

+Executive Directore for UEFA EURO 2032 - Italy.
+Current position.